The Epic Sydney Harbour Foreshore Walk – Photo Guide

-The recently completed Sydney Harbour Foreshore Walk means you can now walk from Woolloomooloo all the way to Pyrmont along the waterfront.
-This 11km path is flat, and there are very few stairs, none that you can not detour, making this the perfect family-friendly walk.
+The Sydney Harbour Foreshore Walk takes you from Woolloomooloo all the way to Pyrmont following the waterfront.
+This 11km path is mainly flat, and there are very few stairs, none that you can not detour around, making this the perfect family-friendly walk.

 Tips for enjoying the Sydney Foreshore Walk

 All along the route, you will find cafes, restaurants, bars, picnic spots and, most importantly, public transport connections.

 If you are visiting Sydney on a quick trip, this walk ticks off many of the city’s best views.

 While we have walked each section of the route before, this week we tackled it in one go so we could create this photo guide for anyone wanting to give it a go.

 The Foreshore Walk takes in many of the city’s biggest sites and is especially great for visitors.

 - Museum of Contemporary Art